Demonstration of Exponential Quantum Speedup with Constant-Depth Compiled Circuits for Simon's Problem: Results and discussion

-For the unrestricted-HW version, we have two experimental curves with points $(n, \NTS_Q(n;n))$: one for each device (Miami or Boston), where $n$ terminates at $16$ and $20$ for Miami and Boston, respectively.
-These curves are shown on \cref{fig:main-plot-original}.
-We also perform the scaling analysis for this curve when $n$ terminates at multiple values of $w$: $w \in [7, 16]$ for Miami and $w \in [7, 20]$ for Boston.
-This illustrates how the performance scales with problem size in the absence of any Hamming weight restriction.
-We set the lower bound $w = 7$ because both the poly and polylog models have two free parameters, leaving $(n-1) - 2 = w - 3$ residual degrees of freedom corresponding to data points from $n = 2$ to $n = w$.
-At $w = 6$, this yields only three residual degrees of freedom, which is insufficient to reliably discriminate between two smooth two-parameter curves.
+We start the endpoint-stability analysis at $n_{\rm end}=7$ because both the poly and polylog models have two free parameters.
+The fit over $n=2,\dots,n_{\rm end}$ contains $n_{\rm end}-1$ data points and hence $n_{\rm end}-3$ residual degrees of freedom.
+At $n_{\rm end}=6$ this leaves only three residual degrees of freedom, which is too few to reliably discriminate between two smooth two-parameter curves.

-To quantitatively assess which model better describes $\NTS_Q$, we employ two complementary fit diagnostics: the coefficient of determination $R^2$ and the Akaike Information Criterion (AIC)~\cite{1100705}.
+To quantitatively assess which model better describes $\NTS_Q$, we employ two fit diagnostics: the coefficient of determination $R^2$ and the Akaike Information Criterion (AIC)~\cite{1100705}.
+Because many of the data points at different $n$ are obtained by marginalizing or partially tracing data from the same largest circuits, the residuals are correlated.
+We therefore use $R^2$ and AIC as heuristic model-selection diagnostics rather than as fully covariance-aware hypothesis tests.
 The $R^2$ statistic, bounded between $0$ and $1$, measures the proportion of variance in the data explained by the model via the ratio of the residual sum of squares to the total sum of squares, with $R^2 = 1$ corresponding to a perfect fit.
-The AIC is derived from the maximum likelihood estimate and incorporates a penalty for model complexity.
-Although the absolute value of the AIC is not directly interpretable, a lower AIC relative to a competing model indicates a better fit.
+The AIC is derived from a likelihood model and incorporates a penalty for model complexity.
+Although the absolute value of the AIC is not directly interpretable, a lower AIC relative to a competing model indicates a better fit within the assumed fitting model.